This article about alternatives to trick or treating was last updated in 2021.

 Have a ghostly games night

-Alternatives to trick or treating like a games night is fun for the whole family.
+Another alternative to trick or treating is to organise a games night for the whole family.
 Plus mums can control the amount of sweets the kids eat.
 Give candy treats out as prizes for winning some games and keep the rest of the snacks healthy.
 These Halloween snacks are super tasty, festive and oh so simple to make.